How to Warm Up Your Twitter Account Before Outreach

 Daily Activities:

-- Increase posting to 3-4 tweets per day
+- Increase posting to 3 to 4 tweets per day

-- Reply to 5-8 tweets with substantial comments
+- Reply to 5 to 8 tweets with substantial comments

 - Engage with people who engage with your content (like their replies back)